redinusa/QTAutoUpdate/readme.md

 #### ![image](./usage/versiontool2.png)

 wait a second add you will see a 'version.version' file inside this directory.

-also deploy this 'version.version' file in your website. every time you run version tool, 'version.version' is new. so when a remote user connet to your website, your website app directory will be sync to the remote user's app directory
+Also deploy this 'version.version' file in your website.
+Every time you run version tool, 'version.version' is new. so when a remote user connet to your website, your website app directory will be sync to the remote user's app directory
 #### ![image](./usage/versiontool3.png)